 - ¼ teaspoon baking soda

 - ¼ teaspoon salt

 - Heat oven to 350˚F. Line 2 baking sheets with parchment paper and set aside

-Place remaining 1/2 cup graham cracker crumbs and melted butter in a shallow dish.
+For the graham cracker coating, place 1/2 cup graham cracker crumbs and melted butter in a shallow dish.
 Stir until combined.
 Set aside.